 Federal Processor: The federal government's computer processing system that analyzes the information on your FAFSA, calculates how much you and your family can pay toward college, and sends out your Student Aid Report (SAR).

-Financial Aid Package: An offer of financial aid, usually consisting of a combination of grant, loan, and/or work-study depending on the family's financial eligibility.
-At Albion we refer to this as your "Financial Aid Award."
+Financial Aid Notification: An offer of financial aid, usually consisting of a combination of grant, loan, and/or work-study depending on the family's financial eligibility.
+At Albion we refer to this as your "Financial Aid Offer."

 Financial Eligibility: The difference between the cost of attendance and the expected family contribution.
 It is the amount of financial aid you may be eligible to receive.